swooletw/laravel-hyperf.com/docs/docs/blade.md

 ```

 ::: warning
 After updating the logic of a Blade directive, you will need to delete all of the cached Blade views.
-The cached Blade views may be removed using the `view:clear` Artisan command.
 :::

 ### Custom Echo Handlers